-If you are thinking all I want to do is check out the casinos, and hit the pools then an Attraction pass is probably not the best idea for you.
+If you are thinking all I want to do is check out the casinos, and hit the pools, then an Attraction pass is probably not the best idea for you.
 Likewise, if you are looking at the list of attractions and thinking “I can ONLY pick 7” then you may want to consider an unlimited card like the Las Vegas Go Card.

 Is the Las Vegas Explorer Pass Worth it?

-- Hoover Dam Tour $49
+- Big Bus Classic Tour – $49

-Total Cost $388
+Total Cost $170

-That is an incredible Saving, And we consider that a realistic itinerary it’s not just all the most expensive options, you could save even more than that!
-However, Compare that to the next itinerary.
+We consider that a very realistic itinerary it’s not just all the most expensive options, but ones most people would like to visit.
+There is potential to save even more than this!

-- Stratosphere VIP $30
+- Stratosphere VIP – $30

-- X-Scream at the Stratosphere $15
+- X-Scream at the Stratosphere – $15

-- Insanity at the Stratosphere $15
+- Insanity at the Stratosphere – $15

-- High Roller Observation Wheel $25
+- High Roller Observation Wheel – $26

-- The Mob Museum $24
+- The Mob Museum – $30

-Total Cost $109
+Total Cost $119

 Yep, that’s right with that Itinerary it would actually COST you money.
 Again that isn’t even the worst itinerary available.
 This highlights how much care must be taken when choosing your Attractions.